MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/networkdelayeventratio-element-sdn-interface-2-1-1.md

 - xml
 ---

-# NetworkDelayEventRatio element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# NetworkDelayEventRatio element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Percentage of sessions the the NetworkDelayEvent event was fired when network latency is severe and impacting the experience by preventing interactive communication

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information